mitsuba-renderer/drjit-core/README.md

 that we had previously defined.
 The surrounding code establishes a [grid-stride loop](https://developer.nvidia.com/blog/cuda-pro-tip-write-flexible-kernels-grid-stride-loops/) that processes all array elements.
-This time around, the kernel compilation was skipped, and Enoki loaded the kernel from the on-disk cache file ``~/.enoki/e93e70f12fcaea9cecd06e2b4b9ab180.cuda.bin`` containing a [LZ4](https://github.com/lz4/lz4)-compressed version of code and compilation output.
+This time around, the kernel compilation was skipped, and Dr.Jit loaded the kernel from the on-disk cache file ``~/.drjit/e93e70f12fcaea9cecd06e2b4b9ab180.cuda.bin`` containing a [LZ4](https://github.com/lz4/lz4)-compressed version of code and compilation output.
 The odd hexadecimal value is simply the [XXH3](https://cyan4973.github.io/xxHash/) hash of the kernel source code.